apache/camel/examples/camel-example-spring-jms/README.txt

   mvn exec:java -PCamelClient
   mvn exec:java -PCamelClientRemoting
   mvn exec:java -PCamelClientEndpoint

+You can stack the maven goals so you can compile and execute it in one command: mvn compile exec:java -PCamelServer

 To run the example with Ant
   a.
 You need to have Apache ActiveMQ installed.
 It can be downloaded from